hikettei/Caten/Readme.md

 - [End-to-End Example](docs/end-to-end-example.lisp) Which how the end-to-end compilation pipeline works.
 - [Getting Started](docs/getting-started.lisp) An intro to Caten.
+- [Bring Your Own Codegen](docs/bring-your-own-codegen.lisp) Describes how our abstraction works.

 ### Running LLMs